 - Using a toothpick dipped in top coat to attach the stud to the nail as pictured.
 Move onto the next nail & repeat steps 3, 4, 5.

-- When all nails are done, wait a few more minutes and apply 2-3 top coat layers on each nail to even out the surface.
+- When all nails are done clean around cuticles with an angled brush dipped in polish remover, wait a few more minutes and apply 2-3 top coat layers on each nail to even out the surface.

-*We are often asked when is the best time to remove the striping tape.
-Straight after the nail is painted or once the polish is dry.
+*I’m often asked when is the best time to remove the striping tape – straight after the nail is painted or once the polish is dry?
 The answer depends on the polish.
 The more you try different polishes, the more you’ll become aware of their unique properties.
-For this Gatsby nail art we used classic Revlon shades.
-With Revlon polish, we’d recommend removing the tape immediately after the nail is painted.
+For this Gatsby nail art I used classic Revlon shades.
+With Revlon polish, I’d recommend removing the tape immediately after the nail is painted.
 They dry relatively fast but they also become quite flexible so if you wait too long before removing the tape, the polish will stretch with the tape.

 Did you enjoy this post?